rpuhalovich/vst3sdk_projectTemplate/README.md

 This is a repository that contains all my preferred changes when creating a new VST3_SDK project.

 It features:
-- A cleaned up Cmake script that's easy to modify for a new project.
+- A cleaned up CMake script that's easy to modify for a new project.
 - Will Pirkle's fxobjects.h, fxobjects.cpp and filters.h files (http://www.aspikplugins.com/) as a library.
 - My own Filter and Biquad object files for a simple usage example.
 - Scripts for downloading the VST3_SDK for an in-source project, and building the vst3projectgenerator projects such that it is easy to compile and create the customized source files with a GUI interface.
+- A Reaper project file with a sample song for testing any audio plugins on.

 It also has the incredibly annoying SMTG_CREATE_PLUGIN_LINK variable set to OFF.